Shazaib-Ahmed/Virtual-Assistant/README.md

 Credits

-This app was created by [your name or organization name here].
 The app uses the following libraries and APIs:

     Flutter
     Chat GPT API